 We invite you to get to know these organizations and join us in investing in them.

 Your one-stop resource to learn about the grant program.

 We recommend reviewing this resource as a reference for how proposals will be evaluated.

-The Safe Communities Program will invest $600,000 across the five categories below.
-The descriptions are intended only to provide guidance and do not exclude other potential approaches.
-Proposals in each category will be considered equally.
+The Safe Communities Program supports nonprofit work in five categories.
+The descriptions below are intended only to provide guidance and do not exclude other potential approaches.
+Proposals in each category are considered equally.

 Eligible organizations may submit only one application in only one category.

 Eligibility Requirements: Eligible applicants are nonprofits with an active 501(c)(3) status as a public charity or projects with an established fiscal sponsor that has this status.
 The proposed work must primarily serve Miami-Dade County residents.
 If you have a current grant through any Foundation program, you must be in compliance with that grant to apply.

 Each nonprofit may submit one proposal.
 We welcome collaboration – for collaborative efforts between two or more nonprofits, the partners should select one nonprofit to serve as lead applicant.
 Colleges and universities may submit up to three proposals, and each proposal should be from different departments or colleges.

 Approaches: We welcome a variety of program approaches within the funding categories including direct services, community organizing, partnerships, and others as appropriate to your mission and vision.